hajatiimi/petrinets/part-2/task2-part2.md

 the n th Petri net in this family.
 Can you say something about the length of the shortest path that leads to a marking in which all odd-numbered places have a token?

+A4: Looking at the sequences of transitions in A3, and assuming we would "continue replicating the sub-nets to the right", then we would for the next net ("Net-4") have a sequence of transitions [t8,t7] and would end up with tokens in places {s13,s15}.
+We can repeat these pattens infinitely and we would need two transitions for each sub-net to have a token in all the odd-numbered places.